hayk-manasyan/spring-boot-swagger-mongo/README.md

 # spring-boot-swagger-mongo

-Sample spring boot application with integrated Swagger and MongoDB and docker
+* Sample spring boot application with integrated Swagger and MongoDB and docker

+* User create flow